rustanacexd/cc-slash-commands/create-prd.md

 ## Goal

-To guide an AI assistant in creating a detailed Product Requirements Document (PRD) in Markdown format, based on an recent chat history (we did planning first so read that).
+To guide an AI assistant in creating a detailed Product Requirements Document (PRD) in Markdown format, based on either:
+- A command prompt (e.g., `/create-prd "user authentication feature"`)
+- The last 10 messages from chat history (when no prompt provided)

 The PRD should be clear, actionable, and suitable for a junior developer to understand and implement the feature.

 ## Design Principles